JudeWillmer/Microsoft-Intune-Administration-Lab/05 - Device Lifecycle and Troubleshooting/README.md

 ## Objective

-Investigate and resolve a **Microsoft Intune Win32 application deployment failure** affecting the managed **CLIENT01** Windows device by reviewing the application deployment status, identifying the detection rule responsible for the failure, correcting the configuration, and verifying successful application detection.
+Troubleshoot a **Microsoft Intune Win32 application deployment issue** affecting **7-Zip 26.02 (x64 edition)** on the managed **CLIENT01** Windows device by investigating the reported installation failure, identifying the detection rule responsible, applying the appropriate remediation, and verifying that Intune successfully detects the application as installed.

 ---

 ## Implementation

-I investigated a failed deployment of **7-Zip 26.02 (x64 edition)** to **CLIENT01** in Microsoft Intune.
-The application was assigned to the device, but the **Device install status** reported **Failed** with the status detail indicating that the application was not detected after installation.
-I reviewed the Win32 application's detection rules and identified an incorrect **MSI product code**, causing Intune to fail its post-installation detection check.
+I investigated the deployment of **7-Zip 26.02 (x64 edition)** after Microsoft Intune reported **CLIENT01** with a **Failed** device install status and the message **The application was not detected after installation completed**.
+I reviewed the application's detection rules and identified an incorrect MSI product code ending in **00001**, preventing Intune from correctly detecting the installed application.

-To remediate the issue, I corrected the MSI detection rule from the incorrect product code ending in **00001** to the correct product code ending in **00000** and saved the application configuration.
-After Intune reevaluated the deployment, the **Device install status** for CLIENT01 changed from **Failed** to **Installed**, confirming that the corrected detection rule successfully resolved the deployment issue.
+To remediate the issue, I corrected the MSI detection rule by changing the product code to the correct value ending in **00000** and saved the application configuration.
+I then initiated a manual Intune sync from CLIENT01 and refreshed the application deployment status.
+CLIENT01 subsequently reported **Installed**, confirming that the detection rule correction resolved the deployment issue.

 ---